StateMirror — Spec Sheet

 - That a missing snapshot implies anything about an outcome

-- Security, compliance, or legal non-repudiation
+- Security, compliance, admissibility, or legal non-repudiation

 Invariants